 In 1987 the hotel was listed Grade II by the Department of the Environment as being a building of particular architectural interest.
 The site is also designated a Site of Special Scientific Interest (SSSI) being a raised beach containing many interesting fossils.

 When the Armstrongs bought The Headland, the core business was the family leisure market from Easter to October.
 The hotel closed for five months in the winter and only 12 staff were employed for that period.
-The season has now lengthened and the Headland is now open all year and 100 staff are employed in the summer, and 70-80 in the winter.
+The season has now lengthened and The Headland is now open all year and more than 100 staff are employed in the summer, and 80 plus in the winter.
 Guests come from all over the world, for surfing, family holidays, making films, fashion shoots (David Bailey for Italian Vogue), conferences, weddings (the hotel has a civil licence), romantic breaks (including a Blind Date prize) etc. The BBC Clothes Show used the Terrace, and The Headland was the only privately owned site hosting the Radio One Road Show annually for more than a decade.

 - The Witches

 The most famous film made on location in 1987 at the hotel is “The Witches” by Roald Dahl.
 Anglelica Houston starred as the Grand High Witch and at that time her boyfriend was Jack Nicolson.
 Enormous bouquets of roses would be delivered for her, and the girls on the switchboard would become very excited when he telephoned to speak to her, as there were no mobiles then.